 Contact Ann Recotta, Education and Volunteer Programs Coordinator

-The Rockwell Museum’s programs are made possible by the New York State Council on the Arts with support from Governor Andrew M. Cuomo and the New York State Legislature.
+The Rockwell Museum’s programs are made possible by the New York State Council on the Arts with support from the office of the Governor and the New York State Legislature.

-Generous support for this project is provided by Art Bridges, Art Deals Association of America Foundation, Community Foundation of Elmira-Corning and the Finger Lakes, Inc., and the Hilliard Foundation.
+Generous support for this project is provided by Art Bridges, Art Dealers Association of America Foundation, Community Foundation of Elmira-Corning and the Finger Lakes, Inc., and the Hilliard Foundation.

 Be the first to know about activities at The Rockwell by signing up for our e-newsletter.
 Choose the topics that interest you: exhibitions and collections news, live music events, lectures, family and youth events, education news, volunteer opportunities, and new offerings from The Museum Store.Sign up for our e-newsletter